Abt Global

-Abt Global (formerly known as Abt Associates) is a research and consulting firm headquartered in the United States.
+Abt Global (formerly known as Abt Associates) is a research, consulting and technology firm headquartered in the United States.
 In 1965, social scientist Clark Abt founded Abt Associates in Cambridge, Massachusetts.
-In February 2024, the company rebranded as Abt Global.
+In 2024, the company rebranded as Abt Global. and acquired TSPi, a technology provider with expertise in digital solutions across the federal government.

-An executive team leads Abt Global with Kathleen Flanagan as president and CEO since October 2009 and maintains offices in the United States, Australia, and the United Kingdom.
+An executive team leads Abt Global with Kathleen Flanagan as president and CEO since October 2009.
+Abt maintains offices in the United States and Australia.

-One of the notable projects undertaken by Abt Global was research for USAID on the effect of the Global Health Initiatives (GHIs) in developing countries.
-As an organization, they focus on five capabilities: